 Anna is the management lead and co-founder of Together Project with a focus on communications, innovation, and community programs including the Welcome Groups for Refugee Claimants pilot program.
-With her co-director, Anna has helped develop Together Project’s emergent response to the pandemic, including a new model of remote social support for refugee newcomers.
+With her co-director, Anna has helped develop Together Project’s emergent response to the pandemic, including new models of remote and blended (in-person and remote) social support for refugee newcomers.

 Andrew is the programs lead and co-founder of Together Project.
 Prior to moving to Toronto, Andrew spent six years designing, implementing, and assessing community development initiatives across three continents.
 Since co-founding Together Project, he has been developing and directing its flagship Welcome Group Program, as well as working to measure and improve the initiative’s impact.